Confessions of a Cholera Girl

 (5:06 – 5:16)

-And they are all in like their laptops.
-Like it is something you would see out of like a political documentary where the president’s like in the war room deciding to like bomb somewhere.
-But it is Waffle House deciding if their workers should be working or not.
+And they’re all in like their laptops.
+Like it’s something you would see out of like a political documentary where the president’s like in the war room deciding to like bomb somewhere.
+But it’s Waffle House deciding if their workers should be working or not.

 (5:17 – 5:22)

-It is fantastic.
-There are photos of it on Twitter.
-And it is truly great.
+It’s fantastic.
+There’s photos of it on Twitter.
+And it’s truly great.

 (5:22 – 5:45)

-So, they bring in like meteorologists, IT specialists, plumbers, contractors, all kinds of people who are going to be there like to assess the damage and see how bad it is and at what point they need to like pull their workers out.
-If there is going to be like a longer storm, they make these jump teams.
-So, the jump teams are like volunteers from perhaps like the surrounding area that was unaffected.
+So they bring in like meteorologists, IT specialists, plumbers, contractors, all kinds of people who are going to be there like to assess the damage and see how bad it is and at what point they need to like pull their workers out.
+If there’s going to be like a longer storm, they actually make these jump teams.
+So the jump teams are like volunteers from perhaps like the surrounding area that was unaffected.

 (5:45 – 6:03)

 So maybe like subdivisions around Houston, but not Houston itself.
-So, these jump teams have volunteers on them that can work the Waffle House and get it open if they must close and the workers who are supposed to be working there like need to go home to their families.
+So these jump teams have volunteers on them that can work the Waffle House and get it open if they have to close and the workers who are supposed to be working there like need to go home to their families.
 Then they bring in outside Waffle House employees to come work it.

 (6:04 – 6:10)

-But it is not just your average Waffle House employee either.
-They are not asking people to like risk their lives.
-They bring in like their CEO to come work it too.
+But it’s not just your average Waffle House employee either.
+They’re not asking people to like risk their lives.
+They actually bring in like their CEO to come work it too.

 (6:11 – 6:15)

-It is like the high ups.
+It’s like the high ups.
 Everyone is involved.
-It is not like these plebeians working.
+It’s not like these plebeians working.

 (6:15 – 6:34)

-It is everyone invested.
-It is amazing.
-Like I have seen convoys of like the power company and you would just see what looks like half a mile of trucks, utility trucks from all these different utility companies and power companies going down the road and then staging just outside of the storm area.
+It’s everyone invested.
+It’s amazing.
+Like I’ve seen convoys of like the power company and you would just see what looks like half a mile of trucks, utility trucks from all these different utility companies and power companies going down the road and then staging just outside of the storm area.

 (6:35 – 6:55)

-So, Waffle House has a convoy?
+So Waffle House has a convoy?
 I think to call it like a convoy is inaccurate.
-It is more like they bring people from the outside close enough to jump in when help is like as soon as the roads clear, they will like switch out their jump team for the locals so the locals can like obviously they can go home to families when they want.
+It’s more like they bring people from the outside close enough to jump in when help is like as soon as the roads clear, they’ll like switch out their jump team for the locals so the locals can like obviously they can go home to families when they want.
 Oh, that makes a lot of sense.

 (6:56 – 7:03)

-Yeah, because it is so the Waffle House never has to close.
-Yeah, I guess if you are in the impacted area, your home is probably maybe flooded.
+Yeah, because it’s so the Waffle House never has to close.
+Yeah, I guess if you’re in the impacted area, your home is probably maybe flooded.
 Yeah, yeah.

 (7:03 – 7:28)

-So, they like the management of the local Waffle House like that is going to be affected.
-They discuss with the workers ahead of time if they are going to be able to work at all, if they need to stay home with their families as well as like if they need to stay home, they make a list of like the workers that might need extra help.
-So, say like so say that there is like three guys like Bobby, Daryl and like Jim and Bobby like he is a single dad and he is like two kids so he cannot work.
+So they like the management of the local Waffle House like that’s going to be affected.
+They discuss with the workers ahead of time if they’re going to be able to work at all, if they need to stay home with their families as well as like if they need to stay home, they make a list of like the workers that might need extra help.
+So say like so say that there’s like three guys like Bobby, Daryl and like Jim and Bobby like he’s a single dad and he’s like two kids so he can’t work.

 (7:28 – 7:36)

 So then like make a note of that and maybe the manager will send like Daryl to go help Bobby with his kids in his house.
-It is almost like a like a family community.
-It is wonderful.
+It’s almost like a like a family community.
+It’s wonderful.

 (7:37 – 7:58)

 Just as a fun like tidbit with Katrina, it was one of the first ones that they really did this preparation for and it was one of their beginning stages.
-So, every time there is like a major hurricane or tornado or like anything Waffle House tries to improve its risk management.
+So every time there’s like a major hurricane or tornado or like anything Waffle House tries to improve its risk management.
 And with Katrina, they had to bring in like armed guards to guard their food and like fuel supplies that could keep serving people.

 (7:59 – 8:09)

 Katrina was an absolute mess.
-I do not think I have anything positive to say about Katrina.
-So, I was across the street from the Astrodome.
+I don’t think I have anything positive to say about Katrina.
+So I was across the street from the Astrodome.

 (8:09 – 8:23)

-That is where I lived at and that is where they evacuated everybody to and nobody was prepared on either end of that.
+That’s where I lived at and that’s where they evacuated everybody to and nobody was prepared on either end of that.
 And it was just chaos.
 I did have quite a few uncles and aunts that lived there and they made it out.

 (8:23 – 8:46)

-But whenever you think about hurricanes, I have been through a few of them.
-But when you have absolute devastation, you must think about the people and how important having things is.
-And so, when my aunt and uncle moved in with my dad for a short amount of time after the storm because there was no going back to where they lived at.
+But whenever you think about hurricanes, I’ve been through a few of them.
+But when you have absolute devastation, you have to think about the people and how important having things actually is.
+And so when my aunt and uncle moved in with my dad for a short amount of time after the storm because there was no going back to where they lived at.

 (8:46 – 8:55)

 But just little things like not having towels or toothbrush.
-At the beginning, think, oh, it is just a towel.
-It is just a toothbrush.
+At the beginning, think, oh, it’s just a towel.
+It’s just a toothbrush.

 (8:55 – 9:06)

-But then you must like get a towel and then you must get a toothbrush.
+But then you have to like get a towel and then you have to get a toothbrush.
 And then you start realizing all the things that you need as a person.
 And then just everything up to that moment in your life is different.

 (9:06 – 9:14)

-From here on out, your life is going to be different.
+From here on out, your life’s going to be different.
 And then they had a sister.
-So, I guess it is like an aunt-in-law.
+So I guess it’s like an aunt-in-law.

 (9:14 – 9:25)